 Our dataset consisted of 37 Shakespeare plays.
 We used TEI encoded xml format of the plays.
 XML format was chosen as it was much easier to fetch the information required from the play along with maintaining accuracy in the extraction.
 The dataset was downloaded from exit-db.org which contained above mentioned digital format of the orginal Shakespeare Plays.

 For our dataset, we used 31 plays as a training set, and remaining 6 as a test set.
-Test set conatined two plays from each genre.
+The test set conatined two plays from each genre.
 For 5 fold cross-validation we used all 37 plays.
 For validation set, we downloaded six plays other than Shakespeare’s to validate how well our model performed in general.

 4.2 Experimental Setup (Rephrase)

 We then use our generated network graphs to test our central question: whether the social network enacted by a play’s characters can be used as a proxy for features of the play’s narrative content.
 More specifically, we ask whether social networks can be used to distinguish between the dramatic genres of tragedy, comedy, and history.
 Using a support vector machine with five-fold cross-validation, we tested 17 different mathematical features of the networks.
-We tested with how well individual features were able to distinguish between diffrenet genres.
+We tested with how well individual features were able to distinguish between different genres.
 Second test comprised of various combinations of pair of features and third combination was combination of three features at a time to predict genre.
 Upcoming section discusses the findings.

 4.3 Results